 Once the FDA receives an application, it has 60 days to review the NDA to determine if it is substantially complete to permit a substantive review, before it accepts the application for filing.
 Once the submission is accepted for filing, the FDA begins an in-depth review of the NDA.
 The FDA's NDA review times may differ based on whether the application is a standard review or priority review application.
-The FDA may give a priority review designation to drugs that are intended to treat serious conditions and provide significant improvements in the safety or effectiveness of the treatment, diagnosis, or prevention of serious conditions.
+The FDA may give a priority review designation to drugs that are intended to treat serious conditions.
 Under the goals and policies agreed to by the FDA under the Prescription Drug User Fee Act, or PDUFA, the FDA has set the review goal of 10 months from the 60-day filing date to complete its initial review of a standard NDA for an NME and make a decision on the application.
-For non-NME standard applications, the FDA has set the review goal of 10 months from the submission date to complete its initial review of a standard NDA for an NME and make a decision on the application.
-For non-NME standard applications, the FDA has set the review goal of 10 months from the submission date to complete its initial review and to make a decision on the application.
-For priority review applications, the FDA has set the review goal of reviewing NME NDAs within six months of the 60-day filing date and non-NME applications within six months of the submission date.
-Such deadlines are referred to as the PDUFA date.
-The PDUFA date is only a goal and the FDA does not always meet its PDUFA dates.
+For non-NME standard applications, the FDA has set the review goal of 10 months from the 60-day filing date and non-NME applications, the FDA has set the review goal of reviewing NME NDAs within six months of the 60-day filing date and non-NME applications within six months of the submission date.
+Such deadlines are referred to as the PDUFA date is only a goal and the FDA does not always meet its PDUFA dates.
 The review process and the PDUFA date may also be extended if the FDA requests or the NDA sponsor otherwise provides additional information or clarification regarding the submission.